goiwai/hep-score/README.md

 An archive of all released wheel tarfiles is also available here:
 <https://hep-benchmarks.web.cern.ch/hep-score/releases/>.

-These wheels can be used to install HEPScore via pip on hosts without network connectivity.
+These wheels can be used to install HEPScore via pip on systems without network connectivity.
 To install, after downloading and untarring a release tarfile, execute